Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/vite.md

 With dependencies installed and our project folder ready for us to start coding, we can now configure Vite and run our project locally.

 1. **Open `vite.config.js` in your editor.** Since it's blank, we'll need to add some boilerplate config to it so we can start our server.
-This part of the config tells Vite were to look for our project's JavaScript and how the development server should behave (pulling from the `src` folder with hot reload).
+This part of the config tells Vite where to look for our project's JavaScript and how the development server should behave (pulling from the `src` folder with hot reload).

    <!-- eslint-skip -->
    ```js